falent/googleHomeAssistantExpressNodeJS/README.md

 ```bash
   $ heroku login --interactive
   ```
-3. Create your app in heroku server.
+3. Create your app in Heroku server.
 The app name will be showed in a pink color.
 Save it in an editor of your choice to use it later
 ```bash
   $ heroku apps:create --region eu
   ```